SPORT

 Played in Term 4

-Touch Rugby has been the fastest growing sport to date.
-The fast feet, quick hands and team culture has made this a popular code for our Danville learners.
+Touch Rugby has been the fastest-growing sport to date.
+The fast feet, quick hands and team culture have made this a popular code for our Danville learners.

-With top provincial coaches guiding our players, Danville has produced numerous provincial players.
+With top provincial coaches guiding our players, Danville has produced numerous provincial players and four national players in 2025.

 TENNIS